ShonaKes/AI-Impact-on-Job-Market-2024-2030/README.md

 - Several variables exhibit near-zero correlations.
 - Findings should be interpreted as patterns within this dataset rather than real-world labor market forecasts.
 - Job Status labels were inconsistent with calculated growth metrics.

+- ## Conclusion
+- The analysis suggests that AI is not simply eliminating jobs.
+Instead, it is redistributing demand toward roles and industries that can leverage AI effectively.

 ## Project Files